human1-z/Lylia-Offseason-2025/README.md

         * Specifies that this condition requires a Robot Restart before the hub can be used.
         * The hub light will now accurately reflect this state
     * Improves logging and reduces log spam during these conditions
-* Syncs the Control Hub time and timezone to a connected web browser programming the robot, if a Driver Station is not available.
+* Syncs the Control Hub time and timezone to a connected web browser programming the lyliaRobot, if a Driver Station is not available.
 * Adds bulk read functionality for REV Hubs
   * A bulk caching mode must be set at the Hub level with `LynxModule#setBulkCachingMode()`.
 This applies to all relevant SDK hardware classes that reference that Hub.
   * The following following Hub bulk caching modes are available: